reemchaaban/game_system/readme.md

 This project was developed to provide **Digital Game Storefronts and Services** (e.g. [Steam](https://store.steampowered.com/), [PSN](https://www.playstation.com/)) with ML models that provide business benefits.
 These ML models were containerized then deployed on [Railway](https://railway.com/) and linked to a user-friendly UI utilizing Streamlit, accessible via browser.
 ## Dataset

-Using [`SteamSpy`](https://steamspy.com/) and [`SteamDB`](https://steamdb.info/) API, data on the top 200 most played games on Steam was collected.
+Using [`SteamSpy`](https://steamspy.com/) API and [`SteamDB`](https://steamdb.info/), data on the top 200 most played games on Steam was collected.
 The training datasets were built based off these 200 games, as explained below.

 ## Internal Endpoints (IEPs)